CultivateHQ/cultivateHQ.com/source/posts/2017-10-02-spacemacs-basic-setup-for-ruby-development.html.md

 ---
 author: Valerie Dryden
 title: Spacemacs Basic Setup for Ruby Development
-description: Brief intro into how to set up Spacemacs for Ruby development, including RSpec and Rubocop.
+description: Brief introduction on how to set up Spacemacs for Ruby development, including RSpec and Rubocop.
 ---

 # Spacemacs: Basic Setup for Ruby Development